w3f/polkadot-wiki/docs/learn/learn-guides-polkadot-opengov.md

 ![Claim Referendum Deposits](../assets/claim-referendum-decision-deposit.png)

-## Claiming the Submission Deposit
+## Claiming the Referendum Submission Deposit

 The submission deposit for a referendum can be claimed [only if the referendum was `Approved` or `Canceled`](https://github.com/paritytech/polkadot-sdk/blob/cfb29254f74412cea35e8048d8aea94bc789fcb1/substrate/frame/referenda/src/types.rs#L261).